Atlantic Lithium mining lease terms best for Ghana - Jinapor

 Per the existing regime, when a mining lease is granted for the exploitation of any mineral, by Section 43 of Act 703, the government is entitled to 10 per cent free carried interest in the mining operations.

-Consequently, the government is entitled to 10 per cent free carried interest in all the existing large scale mining companies in the country.

-By Section 25 of Act 703, as amended by the Minerals and Mining (Amendment) Act, 2015 (Act 900),mining companies are required to pay royalties of five per cent to the state in addition to other taxes and levies.
+By Section 25 of Act 703, as amended by the Minerals and Mining (Amendment) Act, 2015 (Act 900), mining companies are required to pay royalty of five per cent to the state in addition to other taxes and levies.

-It was in a bid to improve this terms that the government approved a policy for the exploitation, management and utilisation of green minerals in the country.
+It was in a bid to improve these terms that the government approved a policy for the exploitation, management and utilisation of green minerals in the country.

 On July 27, this year, Cabinet approved the policy which contained proposals for increased state and Ghanaian participation in all green minerals operations to a minimum of 30 per cent; enhanced local content and local participation, including listing on the Ghana Stock Exchange; and value addition.